mendezjavier3567-prog/nexocoin/docs/wallet.md

 Wallets can be created:

 - Offline
 - Deterministically
 - Without network interaction

-No registration or approval is required.
+No registration, approval, or on-chain operation is required to create a wallet.

 ---